Quick answer: The best AI receptionist software

 - Power, predictive, and auto dialer modes for outbound

-- 100+ CRM integrations, including Salesforce and HubSpot
+- 100+ CRM integrations including Salesforce and HubSpot

 - Call coaching and script compliance monitoring

-- SMS and calling in a unified platform
+- SMS and calling in unified platform

 Pricing: Phone plans from $19-$89/user/month.
 AI Voice Agent pricing: $0.99/min pay-as-you-go, or bundles at $99/month for 100 minutes or $249/month for 300 minutes.